Glass Trinity, Chapter 11: Bonds of Fate

 Ensui studied his only daughter carefully and rested his chin on his steepled hands.
 "An alliance with the Senju would put us at odds with the Uchiha."

-Mito averted her gaze and thought of Madara.
+Mito thought of Madara.
 This would be the end of any friendly relations between Uchiha and Uzumaki.
 She was no fool.
-Hashirama was asking a lot.
-But he was also offering more than the Uzumaki could afford to turn down.
+Hashirama was asking a lot, but he was also offering more than the Uzumaki could afford to turn down.

 "The Uchiha haven't offered us the same deal.
 They're notoriously isolated.
 They keep their allies at arm's length.
 The Senju are more accommodating.
 Hashirama's most trusted general is an outsider.
 And we share ancestral ties with them."